JohnKendrick/PDielec/Sphinx/installation.rst

 This only works if the conda-forge channel has been added to the channel list for the environment.

-If the full GitHub installation is required to run the examples for instance, then this can be downloaded from
+If the full GitHub installation is required to run the examples for instance, then this can be downloaded from GitHub as outlined below.

 PyPi